-C. (May 29 - Sept.
-11, 2018) Events related to the construction at 252 North Coconut Lane, DERM enforcement action and the City's response to notification that Class II permits were required
+A. (May 29 - Sept.
+11, 2018) Events related to the construction at 252 North Coconut Lane, DERM enforcement action and the City's response to notification that Class II permits were required.

 On Sept.
 11, 2018, Public Works Director Coley signed a Drainage Connection Permit for the connection of two private drains at 253 North Coconut Lane.
-Attached to the permit were engineering drawings that described the construction work that in that would later be capture in the photographs a whistleblower emailed to DERM Engineering Supervisor Maria Molina.
-(Figure No. 14)
+Attached to the permit were engineering drawings that described the construction work that would later be captured in the photographs a whistleblower emailed to DERM Engineering Supervisor Molina.
+(Figure No. 15)

-Figure 14 Construction plans approved by Public Works for installing two private-side yard drains at 252 North Coconut Lane and connected to the City drainage system by a drainpipe in the right-of-way.
+Figure 15 Construction plans approved by Public Works for installing two private-side yard drains at 252 North Coconut Lane and connected to the City drainage system by a drainpipe in the right-of-way.